 Kettlebell Triceps Arm Bar

 The triceps arm bar could quite possibly be one of the most effective triceps exercises you’ve never heard of.
-Here it’s being done with a dumbbell.
+You can do these with both a dumbbell and kettlebell as you’ll see in this video:

 A little known fact is that the long-head of the triceps can be effectively targeted in a stretched position when the shoulder is abducted too (arm moved sideways away from the body).